gaehlerm/SoftwareEngineering/README.md

 	material: str
 ```

-This is just one example how one can deal with const objects.
+This is just one example how to combine const and non-const objects.
 One always has to consider whether an object or only parts of it should be constant.
 Such considerations are important as const'nes is an important property of variables.
 You shouldn't consider const'nes as restricting you, but rather that it fixes some behavior.

-## Mutable
+## Mutable Variables

+"immutable types are safer from bugs, easier to understand, and more ready for change" - [https://web.mit.edu/6.005/www/fa15/classes/09-immutability/]

 In many ways, mutable variables can be compared to class instances.
 They are both very powerful, yet at the same time they are tricky to deal with as they may change their values.
 This can easily lead to bugs.
 On the other hand, writing code without mutable variables (nor class instances) is very hard.
 If you want to know how hard exactly, try functional programming.
 The problem of mutable variables is, little surprising, the mutability.
 They may change their values, even if they are just an argument of a function.
 This makes keeping track of their value so hard.